GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/western_blot.rst

 Running procedure
 -----------------
 1. Add **2x Laemmli Buffer** to an equal volume of lysate in PCR tubes.
+50-60 µL is good for ~4 lane (need 12.5 µL lysate/lane)
    This is recommended unless the online antibody datasheet indicates that non-reducing and non-denaturing conditions should be used.
-2. Use a PCR machine to reduce and denature the lysate samples at 95℃ for 5 minutes.
+2. Use a PCR machine to reduce and denature the lysate samples at 95℃ for 5 minutes (use 4℃ hold at end to keep cold).
 3. Dilute enough **20x MES-SDS running buffer** to fill the gel tank, adding fresh **200x running buffer reductant** if a gel has not been recently run.
 4. Place a prepared bis-Tris protein gel in the gel-runner.
 Fill both chambers with the prepared 1% MES-SDS running buffer.
    Fill the inner chamber to the top of the stacking gel, and the outside chamber to the top of the resolving gel.
    You will need about 1 liter of the 1% MES-SDS running buffer.
-5. Carefully load equal amounts of protein samples, including 5 uL of a protein ladder, into the wells of the gel.
+5. Carefully load equal amounts of protein samples, including 5 µL of a protein ladder, into the wells of the gel.
 Each well can be loaded with a maximum of 25 uL.
    20-30 ug of total protein from cell lysate is generally used unless further optimization is needed for the desired protein(s).

+        - The protein ladder is in the -20℃ fridge in the restriction enzyme ice box

    .. tip:: Choose an asymmetric loading pattern so if the gel is flipped over, you will still know the order of your samples.

+   .. warning:: The glass gel holders have directionality!
+If your gel isn't reaching 30 mA check that the open side is facing inwards.

 6. Run the gels at constant current, about 30 mA (~43V) per mini-gel for approximately 125 minutes.
 The dye band runs around 3-5 kDa, so it is typically ok to run the dye band to the bottom of the gel unless very small proteins are of interest.

+        - Rinse gel holder and runner with water to help reduce smell

-7. Pour water into a plastic tray (tip box lid), about half a centimeter deep.
+7. Pour DI water into a plastic tray (tip box lid), about half a centimeter deep.
 8. Very carefully separate the gel plates without breaking the gel.
 The gel will stick to one side or the other.
-9. With a razor blade, cut off the stacking portion of the gel.
+9. With a razor blade, cut off the stacking portion of the gel while still on glass.
 10. Invert the plate/gel over the water and "convince" the gel to fall into the dish.
 It can help to put the gel and plate into the water and let the solution help the gel release.
     Using a green gel scraper can also help with this process.
 11. Place the gel on a rocker for 2-5 minutes to remove excess free proteins.

+.. note:: BAL tried freezing Laemmli buffer-denatured lysate at -20℃ and it worked for Western

 Coomassie Staining